axibase/atsd-use-cases/tutorials/allocating-resources/README.md

 docker run -ti -c 1024 ubuntu:14.04 /bin/bash
 ```

 Assume you have three containers running, two with `1024` CPU share and one with `512`.
-The two containers with `1024` CPU share can each use 40% of the available CPU, while the container with `512` CPU share will be limited to 20%.
-This scenario is only true for hosts operating under conditions where CPU resources are scarce.
-For an idle system running multiple containers, a single container with a small CPU share will be able to utilize 100% of the unused CPU capacity.
+The two containers with `1024` CPU share can each use 40% of the available CPU, while the container with `512` CPU share is limited to 20%.
+This scenario is only applicable for hosts operating under conditions where CPU resources are scarce.
+For an idle system running multiple containers, a single container with a small CPU share are able to utilize 100% of the unused CPU capacity.

 Another option to setting CPU limits is CPU Completely Fair Scheduler (CFS).
 In this case, set **CPU Period** (100 ms by default) and **CPU Quota** (number of CPU ticks allocated to container):